Counselling Team

 You book directly with the counsellor.
 EVOLVE’s counselling page includes links in each counsellor’s bio—use those to contact them and set up a session.

-It's a conversation, not a test.
-You can talk about what brought you to egg freezing, what you’re worried about (or not worried about), and what you need to feel supported.
-Many people leave with practical coping tools for anxiety, decision fatigue, relationship conversations, and the ups and downs of treatment.
+It’s a conversation, not a test or an evaluation.
+You can talk about what brought you to egg freezing, what you’re worried about (or not worried about), your short and long-term thoughts about parenthood, the values and stressors you bring with you, what you need to feel supported, and if you have outstanding questions about navigating the process.

 Some of the most common include: